 Fraunhofer IZM also does the accompanying research for all other BMBF Green ICT projects.
 We are currently teaching project managers how to conduct an environmental potential analysis in a series of workshops.

 We have also been commissioned to carry out an environmental potential analysis for Germany.
 To this end, we are to provide a 10-year outlook of how ICT is developing in Germany in terms of the market: what is the carbon footprint of ICT, starting with end devices such as smartphones and laptops through telecommunications networks and data centers to industrial applications?
+(Editor’s note: Initial findings for future ICT savings potential have been available since October 2023.)

 Of great interest here is the relationship of the ecological footprint between the manufacturing process and the use phase.
 We want to find out where the focus actually lies.
 The goal is to show what could possibly be improved.
 To do this, we are modeling data and drawing on experience from past projects.
 In addition, we are in the process of creating various teaching and learning videos and setting up a student academy.